SageSELab/CrashScope/README.md

 ## CrashScope

-This is the standalone CrashScope project, further documentation coming soon.
+This repo contains the CrashScope project.
+Please find information for setting up and Configuring CrashScope at the [tutorial webpage](https://sagelab.io/crashscope-tutorial/).